lsst/rtn-044/index.rst

 CNPG has built in Prometheus support for the Pooler and the Database cluster.
 The S3DF Prometheus instance scrapes and stores metrics.
 Metrics are displayed in the S3DF Grafana.
 Metrics will need to be available for <update> days.

 The requirements for monitoring are:

+- Per Cluster
-* Cluster uptime
+   - Cluster uptime
+   - CPU
-* CPU, Memory usage
+   - Memory
+      - Available
+      - Working Memory
+   - Storage used, available
+   - Connections
+      - Number of available connections
+      - Connections per database
+   - Replication and Backup
+      - Replication Lag
+      - WAL archive failures
+      - Successful and Failed backups
-* Disk available and storage by database
+- Disk available and storage by database

 Logging
 =======